 More than 350 Jesuits, with diverse interests and objectives, have benefited from this course.
 While improving their knowledge and practice of the Spanish language, the participants have been able to:

 The number of participants in the class will be limited to 25 according to the reception of applications.
 This allows for an approach to formation which is personalized and can be adapted to the particular needs of the students.
 The participants are divided into three small groups of study, according to the level of their knowledge of Spanish: basic, intermediate and advanced.

 Classes in group levels take place in the mornings.
 We will use audio-visual materials, original Ignatian texts as well as other methods of instruction which will take into account the knowledge and needs of the participants.

 Afternoons are dedicated to personal study.
 In addition, each day there will be personalised tutoring (follow-up) and conversation with each student.

-Three Jesuit scholastics and a lay make up the team of teachers who will be in charge of the classes, tutorials, conversation exercises and complementary activities.
+Two Jesuit scholastics and a lay make up the team of teachers who will be in charge of the classes, tutorials, conversation exercises and complementary activities.